 You can view entries in a specific event log for a computer in the managed domain or managed subtree.
-When you view an event log, DRA launches the native Windows Event Viewer.
+In the Delegation and Configuration Console, you can view the event log file in the native Windows Event Viewer.

 Clear the event Log